Centre for Creative and Immersive EXtended Reality (CCIXR)

-The Centre for Creative and Immersive Extended Reality (CCIXR) is the UK’s first integrated facility to support innovation in the creative and digital technologies of virtual, augmented and extended realities.
+The Centre for Creative and Immersive Extended Reality (CCIXR) is the UK’s first integrated facility that brings together a full suite of the latest XR technologies under one roof.

 CCIXR lowers the barrier to entry for businesses who are looking to understand what immersive XR is.
-It also exists to better show what XR can do for a business – and give organisations access to world-leading facilities that would other be out of their reach, or require significant budgets.
+It exists to better show what XR can do for a business – and give organisations access to world-leading facilities that would other be out of their reach, or require significant budgets.

 Early adoption of nascent XR is already transforming priority sectors, and market analysis demonstrates significant and sustained economic opportunity for its application.
 CCIXR supports the development and adoption of digital and creative technologies into other priority sectors, expanding and developing the creative/digital sector of the region.